© Crown copyright 2016

 - accelerated search and/or examination

-- early publication
+- accelerated publication

 Details of these three services are available below.
-Combined search and examination and early publication are available upon request but to accelerate search or examination you must either demonstrate to us why it is important to you that these be accelerated or demonstrate that your invention relates to a ‘green’ technology (see Patents: accelerated processing).
+Combined search and examination and accelerated publication are available upon request but to accelerate search or examination you must either demonstrate to us why it is important to you that these be accelerated or demonstrate that your invention relates to a ‘green’ technology (see Patents: accelerated processing).
 You can also obtain accelerated examination under certain circumstances if your application is an international application which you are pursuing in the UK national phase (see Practice Notice: PCT(UK) Fast Track).

 4. How can you use these to get a fast grant